johandanforth/Dynamic.System.Config/README.md

-# System.AppSettings
+# Dynamic.System.Config

-A dead simple way to read appSettings.json values dynamically.
-Works great in Console apps and smaller, quicker applications that doesn't need the overheade of typed classes read from
+A dead simple way to read both Environment and appSettings.json values dynamically.
+Works great in Console apps and smaller, quicker applications that won't benefit from the overheade of typed classes read from
 IConfig.